 Peanut Butter Sriracha Chicken Satay.
-With a sweet, sour, spicy sauce that can even be made a day in advance; then brush it onto the chicken skewers and grill in mere minutes.
+With a sweet, sour, spicy sauce that can even be made a day in advance.
+Then just brush it onto the chicken skewers and grill in mere minutes.

-Like this Peanut Butter Sriracha Chicken Satav recipe?
+Like this Peanut Butter Sriracha Chicken Satay recipe?

 - 4 large boneless skinless chicken breasts

 - 2 tbsp peanut oil or canola oil

 - 2 Tbsp Sriracha sauce more or less to taste

 - 1/4 cup hoisin sauce

 - 4 Tbsp Soy sauce low sodium preferred

 - 2 tsp toasted sesame oil